wpengine/hwptoolkit/examples/nextjs-pages-router/apollo-client-data-fetch/README.md

 1. Node.js 18.18 or later
 2. npm or other package manager
-3. A WordPress installation with WPGraphQL plugin installed
+3. A WordPress installation with
+   - WPGraphQL plugin
+   - WPGraphQL Smart Cache plugin (for Automatic Persisted Queries)

 ### Clone the repository